-If you’ve been accused of embezzlement, turn to the Raleigh federal criminal defense lawyers of Kurtz and Blum.
+If you’ve been accused of embezzlement, turn to the Raleigh federal criminal defense lawyers of Kurtz & Blum, PLLC.
 We’ve been defending the rights, interests, and freedom of clients charged with criminal offenses in Raleigh and throughout North Carolina since 1998.
 Our legal team has over 50 years of combined experience.

-Contact or call Kurtz and Blum for an initial case evaluation with one of our knowledgeable Raleigh embezzlement attorneys.
+Contact or call Kurtz & Blum, PLLC for an initial case evaluation with one of our knowledgeable Raleigh embezzlement attorneys.
 We’ll discuss your rights and options for facing and defending yourself against embezzlement charges.